11 Best Feature Request Tracking Tools for Product Teams (Ranked)

 Ask the following questions and let the answer decide which tool is the best fit for your company:

-- How many team members will use it, and how big is your user base?
+• How many team members will use it, and how extensive is your user base?

-- Do you want a product roadmap and changelog along with a feature voting tool?
+• Do you want a product roadmap, changelog, and a feature voting tool?

 The one that works best for you depends on your precise needs and your commitment to customer feedback.